octokit/plugin-rest-endpoint-methods.js/docs/repos/delete.md

 Deleting a repository requires admin access.
 If OAuth is used, the `delete_repo` scope is required.

-If an organization owner has configured the organization to prevent members from deleting organization-owned repositories, a member will get this response:
+If an organization owner has configured the organization to prevent members from deleting organization-owned repositories, you will get a `403 Forbidden` response.

 ```js
 octokit.repos.delete({